catppuccin/kitty/README.md

 ## Usage

 > **Note**<br>
+If you're using Kitty `>0.26.0`, all Catppuccin flavors are already included in Kitty!
+There's no need to install the base theme.

+> **Note**<br>
-This config **only** includes the Catppuccin colours, it does **not** configure fonts or other styling.
+This config **only** includes the Catppuccin color, it does **not** configure fonts or other styling.

-1. Choose your flavour.
+1. Choose your flavor.
-2. Copy the contents of _flavour_.conf into your kitty config file (usually stored at `~/.config/kitty/kitty.conf`)
+2. Copy the contents of _flavor_.conf into your kitty config file (usually stored at `~/.config/kitty/kitty.conf`)
 3. Save and enjoy!

-Alternatively copy all flavour configs into your kitty theme directory (usually `~/.config/kitty/themes/`) and then use the themes kitten to select your desired flavour. `kitty +kitten themes --reload-in=all <optional: Theme Name>` (_Catppuccin-Latte, Catppuccin-Frappe, Catppuccin-Macchiato, Catppuccin-Mocha_)
+Alternatively copy all flavor configs into your kitty theme directory (usually `~/.config/kitty/themes/`) and then use the themes kitten to select your desired flavor. `kitty +kitten themes --reload-in=all <optional: Theme Name>` (_Catppuccin-Latte, Catppuccin-Frappe, Catppuccin-Macchiato, Catppuccin-Mocha_)

 &nbsp;